 When you see the sign, you know you’re in the right place at the right time.
 If you want more information, check out this article about unstaffed stations; in this case, the bus and train are similar.

 I have a short layover with an Amtrak Thruway Bus.
-Is that okay?
+Is that all right?

 Absolutely!
 Amtrak would not offer these connections if they were not okay.
 Since these buses and vans are train-specific, they will wait for you.